Dual-use export controls

 Prospects for an evolution of the EU export control regime

-Export controls, as a security-related trade instrument, remain, more than ever, at the forefront of international non-proliferation efforts.
-They need to adjust to the evolution of security risks and threats – including the various forms of terrorism and the efforts by some States and non-state actors to acquire weapons of mass destruction and corresponding carrier technology and armaments.
+Export controls, as a security-related trade instrument, remain, more than ever, at the forefront of international non-proliferation efforts, and need to adjust to the evolution of security risks and threats – including the various forms of terrorism and the efforts by some states and non-state actors to acquire weapons of mass destruction and corresponding carrier technology and armaments.
+Export controls also need to adjust to rapid technological and scientific developments and transformations in global economic relations.

-The European Commission regularly holds public consultations, and maintains a constant dialogue with industry associations, academia and civil society, in order to strike the right balance between security and competitiveness.
-Moreover, EU Member States also conduct outreach and dialogue with business associations and stakeholders at national level.
+The European Commission therefore regularly holds public consultations, and maintains a constant dialogue with industry associations, academia and civil society, in order to discuss ways to strike the right balance between security and competitiveness.
+Moreover, EU Member States also engage in outreach to and dialogue with business associations and stakeholders at national level.

 More on Dual-use export controls